 Step 1 – Clear the Way

 The human must move the rug in order to place a thing she calls a mat on the floor.
 Lacking opposable thumbs, I am limited in what I can help with but I do make sure she has moved the rug over correctly.
-To indicate my approval, I will sit on the folded over carpet.
+To indicate my approval, I will sit on the folded carpet.

 The human then takes a long rubber thing she calls a “mat” out of the closet and sets it down on the bare floor.
 Oliver’s job is to make sure the mat thingy is placed correctly and that it hasn’t lost any of its softness.
 Once Oliver stops rolling on the mat, the human may then remove him for the next step.

 Step 3 -Placing the Machine on the Mat

-Once Oliver is removed from the mat; the human rolls the big walking machine over and prepares to lower the bottom half.
-Once the machine is placed, Oliver does a quick walk-around and indicates when he is satisfied that the placement is correct.
+Once Oliver is removed from the mat, the human rolls the big walking machine over and prepares to lower the bottom half.
+Once the machine is placed purrfectly, Oliver does a quick walk-around and indicates when he is satisfied that the placement is correct.

 Step 4-Assess if the Walking Machine is ready for use

-After Oliver has given a “paws up”, the human lowers the moving part of the machine.
+After Oliver has given a “paws up” to placement, the human lowers the moving part of the machine.
 It is then my job to carefully observe all areas of said machine before we allow the human to get on it.

 Step 5 -Turn the Human Loose

 After all feline inspection is completed indicate to your human that the machine may now be used.
 This indication may take many forms; we prefer stretching out across the length of the machine as our signal. you may find something more suitable for your household.
 The human (once she removes us) may then begin the walking procedure.

 Even though the human is now using the machine, there is still an obligation on behalf of the household felines to stay and make sure the human doesn’t do anything stupid (I mean dangerous) so you must remain until the walking is finished.
 We prefer two observation options, one is under the green chair and the other is as far away from the thing as we can get.